owncloud-archive/documentation/developer_manual/app/custom-storage-backend.rst

 Storage Wrappers
 ----------------

-Besides implementing a complete custom storage backend, ownCloud allows for modifying the behavior of an existing storage by applying a wrapper to a storage.
+Besides implementing a complete custom storage backend, ownCloud allows for modifying the behavior of an existing storage by applying a wrapper to it.
 Storage wrappers need to implement the full storage API methods.
 Examples of storage wrappers are

-* The Quota wrapper.
-This changes the behavior of `free_space` by limiting the free space returned by the wrapped storage to a configured maximum
+* **The Quota wrapper.** This changes the behavior of `free_space` by limiting the free space returned by the wrapped storage to a configured maximum
-* The Encryption wrapper (available since version 8.1).
-This encrypts and decrypts the data on the fly, by overwriting ``file_put_contents``, ``file_get_contents``, and ``fopen``.
+* **The Encryption wrapper**.
+Available since version 8.1, this encrypts and decrypts the data on the fly by overwriting ``file_put_contents``, ``file_get_contents``, and ``fopen``.

-While implementing a storage wrapper, the wrapped storage is available as ``$this->storage``.
+When implementing a storage wrapper, the wrapped storage is available as ``$this->storage``.
-Storage wrappers can either be applied globally to all used storages using ``\OC\Files\Filesystem::addStorageWrapper($name, $wrapper)``, or to a specific storage, while mounting the storage from the app.
+Storage wrappers can either be applied globally to all used storages using ``\OC\Files\Filesystem::addStorageWrapper($name, $wrapper)`` or to a specific storage, while mounting the storage from the app.

-Implementing a storage wrapper is done by sub-classing ``\OC\Files\Storage\Wrapper\Wrapper`` and overwriting any of its methods
+Implementing a storage wrapper is done by sub-classing ``\OC\Files\Storage\Wrapper\Wrapper`` and overwriting any of its methods.

 Global Storage Wrappers
 ~~~~~~~~~~~~~~~~~~~~~~~

-For globally applying a storage wrapper, you provide a callback which will be called for each used storage.
+For using a storage wrapper globally, you provide a callback which will be called for each used storage.
-The callback can than determine if a wrapper should be applied to the given storage based on the storage or mountpoint, or whether it needs to return the storage unwrapped.
+The callback can than determine if a wrapper should be applied to the given storage, based on the storage or mountpoint, or whether it needs to return the storage unwrapped.

 .. code-block:: php